To The Broken Ones: How to Find Life After a Fire

 We stand back up, and my Daddy speaks words that I speak now into present, metaphorical darkness.

 “This will all be green again.
 Slowly.
 But you’ll see it.
 Gradual, ‘til one day any remnant of what happened here will be hard to find.”

 And so I keep searching, hopeful.
 Still waiting, because spring is not yet here.
 It’s not quite time.
 But the days are growing warmer, and I know I’ll see those sprigs of life.
 My Father promises a new thing.
 And though this land will never look the same, I will take the newness in with wide-eyed, child-wonder.
-Because hiding under all this is something brand new, beautiful.
+Because hiding under all that's charred is something brand new and beautiful.